-Combined with the surge of social media, this ever growing fashion scene has given up and coming local designers a platform to expand creatively and unconventionally within their small business while offering expansions to both their personal branding and product development.
-With this article, Fusion invites you to meet four fashion artisans: trailblazers that have taken the reins of their talents to bring an uncensored filter of imagination to the public.
+Combined with the surge of social media, Austin’s ever-growing fashion scene has given up and coming local designers a platform to expand creatively and unconventionally within their small business while offering expansions to both their personal branding and product development.
+With this article, Austin Fusion invites you to meet four fashion artisans: trailblazers that have taken the reins of their talents to bring an uncensored filter of imagination to the public.
 Interviews with My-Cherie Haley (Shimmer & Bliss), Laura Del Villaggio (Milli Starr), and jewelry designers Misty Evans and Mark Kalen will allow you to not only get to know the person behind your already favorite or soon to be daily outfit staple, but also find out where to shop their collections.

 Holding to values rooted in faith, love, and a little luck, Haley married in Austin on 7/07/07, and credits the support of her family as the basis towards a high-profile career.
 “He (Haley’s husband) knows I’m a butterfly, and my wings can’t be clipped; he knows I need to fly,” she said.
 As the recent recipient of a FedEx sponsored grant, Haley plans to expand nationwide and internationally, with upcoming possibilities in Europe and Caribbean.
 In hindsight, it’s clear that My-Cherie isn’t just flying in the fashion industry, but soaring clear into her destiny.

 Shimmer & Bliss scarves are available online, with a 12-step tutorial on how to wear the scarves.
 You can also find them at online boutique Electric Frenchie, as well as many other local boutiques here in town.